Holiday Safety for Home and Family

 Whether you’re traveling or staying close to home to celebrate the holidays, hazards exist around every corner when you let your guard down.
 Consider these tips:

-- set limits for alcohol consumption at parties and events, perhaps alternating alcoholic and non-alcoholic beverages and drinking moderately around meals to lessen the impact of alcohol on an empty stomach;
+- set limits for alcohol consumption at parties and events, especially if you are driving which is illegal and might lead to a car accident, perhaps alternating alcoholic and non-alcoholic beverages and drinking moderately around meals to lessen the impact of alcohol on an empty stomach;

 - arrange to have a travel buddy who will share transportation with you after a holiday party so you’re not wandering in an empty parking garage alone late at night;